Mindset Transformation: How to Achieve Personal and Professional Success

 c) It depends on the task; some I avoid, and some I try.

-Do You Believe Your Intelligence, Personality, And Abilities Can Be Developed?
+Do You Believe Your Intelligence, Personality, and Abilities Can Be Developed?

 a) No, they are fixed traits.